-In our experience as truck accident lawyers, the two most common causes of serious or fatal truck accidents are driver fatigue and inadequate maintenance, which together are factors in more than half of all truck accidents nationwide.
-(That's why we support a new bill making GPS monitoring of truck drivers' hours mandatory.)
-But they’re not the only causes, and today I’d like to talk about two other common truck driving mistakes that we see.
+In our experience as Philadelphia truck accident lawyers, the two most common causes of serious or fatal truck accidents are driver fatigue and inadequate maintenance, which together are factors in more than half of all truck accidents nationwide.
+But they’re not the only causes, and today I’d like to talk about two other common truck driving mistakes that we often see.

 Bobtailing is the colloquial term for driving a truck tractor without its trailer attached.
 At first glance, it would seem that a truck with tires and brakes designed to handle and to stop an 80,000-lbs trailer would perform even better without the trailer attached.
 In fact, a bobtailing truck is actually harder to drive and harder to stop, because it has a lot less traction on the rear wheels.

 Using the Jake brake is useful in certain circumstances.
-For example, if a truck is just driving on the interstate and wants to slightly reduce speed without wearing down its brakes, the Jake brake is in effect pretty do that.
-Similarly, if a truck is in the mountains and driving down a very steep and long slope, using the Jake brake first can keep the regular desk and drum brakes available and cool for emergency stopping.
+For example, if a truck is just driving on the interstate and wants to slightly reduce speed without wearing down its brakes, then the Jake break is perfect.
+Similarly, if a truck is in the mountains and driving down a very steep and long slope, using the Jake brake first can keep the regular desk and drum brakes available and cool for emergency stops.

 WARNING!
 Do not use the exhaust brake when operating on surface with poor traction (such as wet, icy or snow covered roads).
 Retarders can cause the wheels to skid on a slippery surface.
 You could lose control of the vehicle and jackknife if the wheels begin to skid, resulting in an accident.